 Use your MacBook Air with iCloud and Continuity

-There are many ways to use your MacBook Air with your other devices, such as iPhone, iPad, iPod touch, or Apple Watch.
+With iCloud, you can keep your information up to date on all your devices and collaborate with friends and family.
+Your MacBook Air works seamlessly with your iPhone, iPad, iPod touch, or Apple Watch when you use iCloud and sign in to each of them with the same Apple ID.
 You can transfer files, share and edit documents, unlock your MacBook Air with your Apple Watch, turn your iPhone or iPad into an internet hotspot, answer calls or send texts from your MacBook Air, and more.

 Access your content across devices.
 With iCloud, you can securely store, edit, and share your documents, photos, and videos across devices to make sure you’re always up to date.
 To get started, see Access your iCloud content on your Mac.

 Use your MacBook Air with other devices.
-You can seamlessly move between your MacBook Air and other devices using Continuity.
-Just sign in to each device with your Apple ID, and whenever your MacBook Air and devices are near each other, they work together in convenient ways.
-With Continuity features, you can do things like start a task on one device and finish it on another (see Use Handoff on your Mac), copy and paste between devices (see Use Universal Clipboard on your Mac), answer calls or send texts from your MacBook Air (see Phone calls and text messages on your Mac), transfer files with AirDrop (see AirDrop on your Mac), and more.
+Seamlessly move content between your MacBook Air and other devices using Continuity.
+Just sign in on each device with your Apple ID, and whenever your MacBook Air and devices are near each other, they work together in convenient ways.
+You can start a task on one device and finish it on another (see Use Handoff on your Mac), copy and paste between devices (see Use Universal Clipboard on your Mac), answer calls or send texts from your MacBook Air (see Phone calls and text messages on your Mac), transfer files with AirDrop (see Use AirDrop on your Mac), and more.

 For a list of system requirements for devices that support Continuity, see the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch, and Apple Watch.
 To learn more about using Continuity with your MacBook Air, see the Apple Support article Use Continuity to connect your Mac, iPhone, iPad, iPod touch, and Apple Watch or go to All your devices.